jmbrewer/PicoSMARS/README.md

 # PicoSMARS
-Welcome MagPi readers!

 This is the code repository for PicoSMARS - the Raspbery Pi Powered SMARS Robot.
 Checkout [SMARSFan.com](https://www.smarsfan.com) for more information about these amazing small robots.

-I also have a YouTube channel dedicated to Small Robots, be sure to check it out: <https://www.youtube.com/c/kevinmcaleer28>
+The original author also has a YouTube channel dedicated to Small Robots, be sure to check it out: <https://www.youtube.com/c/kevinmcaleer28>

 ---